Aerospace & Defense

-In 2012, Avcon adopted NX™ software from product lifecycle management (PLM) specialist Siemens PLM Software as its product development system.
+In 2012, Avcon adopted NX™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software as its product development system.
 The company purchased multiple licenses of NX that are shared by various designers and engineers at its three locations.
 Avcon personnel in the tool manufacturing shop in Mumbai and in the design and manufacturing plant in Pune were frequently competing for access to the software while licenses at the headquarters location were idle.
 Avcon sought to improve license usage to balance the demand for NX design, engineering and manufacturing functions.

 With such a broad and varied product line, the company also wanted to improve design data management.
 In many cases when data from previous designs was not readily accessible, Avcon often designed products from scratch, resulting in repetitive design work that was expensive and time-consuming.

 Most of the company’s 2D design data was archived in hardcopy format, so managing drawings was also an issue.
 Maintaining old data in 2D and hardcopy format was tedious and time-consuming, and re-use was difficult or impossible.
 Data loss due to wear and tear was likely, and drawings were frequently misplacing and sometimes taken outside of secure offices, and there was no backup.
 Lacking a central data repository with streamlined access and security, Avcon was challenged with data loss and extra time and costs for redesign.